Leinster House: Oireachtas from 1922

 A number of monuments stand or have stood, around Leinster House.
 Its Kildare Street frontage used to be dominated by Queen Victoria, a large seated bronze statue by John Hughes, first unveiled by King Edward VII in 1908.
 Considering it inappropriate to have the British Queen overlooking the Irish parliament it was relocated to the Royal Hospital Kilmainham in 1948, as part of moves by the Irish state towards declaring a Republic.
 It was re-erected in 1987 in front of the Queen Victoria Building in Sydney, Australia.
 Facing the garden front on its Merrion Square side, stands a large triangular monument commemorating three founding figures of Irish independence, President of Dáil Éireann Arthur Griffith, who died in 1922, Michael Collins, who was shot and killed in an ambush by anti-treaty forces in 1922, and Kevin O'Higgins, the Chairman of the Provisional Government and the Vice-President of the Executive Council (deputy prime minister), who was assassinated in 1927.
 Another statue commemorates the Prince Consort, Prince Albert, husband of Queen Victoria, who held his major Irish Exhibition on Leinster Lawn in the 1850s.

+Modern history

+In September 2024, the perceived over-expenditure by the Office of Public Works on a bike shed for the use of Dáil members at Leinster House caused a controversy in Irish politics and media.